silviamaggi/smd-com/_casestudies/case-study-acclimatize-me.md

   - Pen and Paper
   - Miro
   - Figma
-problem: How can you design a product that <strong>helps travellers prepare and acclimatize fast for their trip</strong> so they don’t miss a minute of fun?
+problem: "How can you design a product that <strong>helps travellers prepare and acclimatize fast for their trip</strong> so they don’t miss a minute of fun?"
-solution: 'A mobile app that gives people access to accurate weather information about their travel destinations, and to crucial messages from local authorities.'
+solution: "A mobile app that gives people access to accurate weather information about their travel destinations, and to crucial messages from local authorities."
-myrole: 'Solo project, where I explored the process from finding the users’ needs to visual design.'
+myrole: "Solo project, where I explored the process from finding the users’ needs to visual design."
 ---
 ## Job story